Henry Dele Alake: Education

 Alake had his primary education at Surulere Baptist Primary School, Surulere, in Lagos from 1961 to 1967.
 He later moved to Christ's School Ado Ekiti, where he earned the West African School Certificate.
 He obtained the General Certificate of Education in 1974 while pursuing his Higher School Certificate course at the Igbobi College, Yaba, Lagos, between 1973 and 1975.
-Later in 1975, he enrolled in the Bachelor of Science (BSc) degree programme in Political Science of the University of Lagos, Akoka, Lagos and graduated in 1978.
+Later in 1975, he enrolled in the Bachelor of Science (BSc) degree programme in Political Science at the University of Lagos, Akoka, Lagos and graduated in 1978.
 He later returned to the same university and obtained a master's degree in Mass Communications in 1981.

-Journalism career
+Journalist career

-Alake began his journalism career when, as a fresh graduate, he served at the Ogun State Broadcasting Corporation (OGBC) for the National Youth Service Corps (NYSC) programme.
+Alake began his career as a journalist when, as a fresh graduate, he served at the Ogun State Broadcasting Corporation (OGBC) for the National Youth Service Corps (NYSC) programme.
 After completing the one year national service as made compulsory by the Nigerian government, Alake secured an appointment at the Lagos State Broadcasting Corporation (LSBC) as Senior Sub-Editor in which capacity he served till 1980.
-He had served as Current Affairs Officer and Senior Current Affairs Officer.
-And was later made Principal Current Affairs Officer in 1983.
-Through his experience in broadcast media, Alake contributed to the establishment of Lagos Television (L TV 8), the sister station of his employers, the Lagos State Broadcasting Corporation.
+He had served as Current Affairs Officer and Senior Current Affairs Officer, and was later made Principal Current Affairs Officer in 1983.
+Through his experience in broadcast media, Alake contributed to the establishment of Lagos Television (LTV 8), the sister station of his employers, the Lagos State Broadcasting Corporation.
 After a successful engagement in broadcast journalism, Alake moved into print media.
-In late 1985, he joined the Concord Press publishers of the Concord Group of Newspapers – National Concord and Sunday Concord. as a writer and editor.
+In late 1985, he joined the Concord Press publishers of the Concord Group of Newspapers – National Concord and Sunday Concord, as a writer and editor.
 A year after his employment, he became a columnist in the National Concord and served in that capacity until 1989.
 Later that year, he was appointed editor of Sunday Concord, a post he held till 1995.
 Before then he doubled as a columnist in the Sunday Concord.
 Later in 1995, he became editor of the National Concord, a post he retained till June 1999.